ridhimagulati/Multi-language-translator/README.md

 # Multi-language-translator
-#This multi language translator uses m2m100 model by meta
-#it can convert the following languages:
+This multi language translator uses m2m100 model by meta it can convert the following languages:
- '''   "English": "en",
+    "English": "en",
     "French": "fr",
     "German": "de",
     "Spanish": "es",